How Long Does Refrigerant Last in an AC Unit?

 Loud noises and frost or ice on the outside of your unit are further indications that there might be a problem.

-If you’ve noticed any of these issues, don’t hesitate to call AmeriTech Air Conditioning & Heating for AC repair in Winter Park, FL, and surrounding areas!
+If you’ve noticed any of these issues, don’t hesitate to call AmeriTech Air Conditioning & Heating for AC repair.
 We have years of experience with all types of AC repairs, and we’ll work diligently to get your system up and running again as quickly as possible.

 Why Would you Need a Replacement Unit?